Call us: 0333 999 2676

 Kenya

 In Kenya, the prevention of animal cruelty law has made a variety of acts illegal.
-From public exhibitions that keep animals confined in small spaces, to animal fighting and sport hunting, the country is one of the best for protecting animals against neglect and abuse for entertainment purposes.
+Switzerland bans practices that exploit animals for entertainment.
+These include public exhibitions with small enclosures, animal fighting, and sport hunting.

 Kenya has its own society in place to help protect the welfare of animals: Kenya Society for the Protection & Care of Animals.
 The KSPCA is the only animal welfare charity in Kenya and was created over 100 years ago.
-The organisation strives to educate younger generations on animal welfare.
-In that, they rescue over 40 dogs and cats each month and are a big contribution to the overall development of animal protection in Kenya.
-The KSPCA note that while they have still got a long way to go, in the last twenty years they have seen a positive change in attitudes towards animals from both visitors and residents.
+The organisation educates younger generations about animal welfare.
+It also rescues more than 40 dogs and cats each month.

-Researching your planned activities and making note of the animal protection laws in place is encouraged to ensure that you do not accidentally end up as a spectator to any entertainment that includes animal cruelty.
+Research your planned activities and check local animal protection laws before you travel.
+This helps you avoid supporting entertainment that involves animal cruelty.
 You can find out more about responsible tourism in Kenya here.

 India

 India is another country with strict provisions against animal cruelty.
-Citizens are held to a high standard of animal protection and must have compassion for all living creatures.
+Authorities expect citizens to uphold high animal protection standards.
+Citizens must show compassion for all living creatures.
 It is a punishable offence to harm or abandon animals of any kind.
 The neglection of animals is also punishable by imprisonments of up to 3 months – this means that anyone who fails to provide animals with adequate shelter, water or food could face time behind bars.

 There are multiple animal welfare organisations in India who campaign to protect the lives of all animals.
 These charities include People for Animals, Stray Relief, Animal Welfare and the Blue Cross.
 People for Animals is the largest non-government organisation in Kenya with a network of over 26 hospitals and 165 units.
 The animal welfare centres are located all over India and conduct rescue missions to influence government policies on animal welfare.